-The bill (Senate Bill 2) passed the Senate Committee on Natural Resources, Veteran and Military Affairs, which Sen. Jacque chairs, in a bipartisan 4-1 vote.
-It must next pass the full Senate and Assembly, and be signed by the Governor, to become law.
+The bill (Senate Bill 2) previously passed the Senate Committee on Natural Resources, Veteran and Military Affairs, which Sen. Jacque chairs, in a bipartisan 4-1 vote.
+It must next pass the Assembly, and be signed by the Governor, to become law.